gvwilson/sensibleadventures/misc/bear-02.md

 "Here, drink some of this."
 He passed his half-empty canteen up to the old soldier.

-As the sergeant drank, Prince Lormay looked around.
+As the sergeant drank, Prince Thokmay looked around.
 The sky above them was almost dark, but the land was still lit by a soft glow that came from nowhere and everywhere at once.
 On one side, the rocky slope led down to the churning field they had fled, beyond which was Carmick